dm674/OptionPricer/README.md

 # Monte-Carlo Option Pricer

+The goal of this project is to build a robust and versatile Monte-Carlo pricing engine for Asian and European options.
+All code is in C++ and uses various object-oriented programming design patterns.
 The basic infrastructure is based on Chapters 1-7 of [C++ Design Patterns and Derivatives Pricing](http://www.markjoshi.com/design/) by Mark S. Joshi.
 For simplicity, notation conventions are kept wherever possible.

-Object classes can be categorized by their actions
+Object classes can be categorized by their actions:
-* Generating a stock price path (PathGeneration folder)
+* Generating a stock price path (PathGeneration folder);
-* Producing the cash-flows of the chosen option with the given payoff (Options&Payoffs folder)
+* Producing the cash-flows of the chosen option with the given payoff (Options&Payoffs folder);
-* Accounting for the cash-flows and calling successive paths (main folder)
+* Accounting for the cash-flows and calling successive paths (main folder);
-* Gathering the chosen statistics over all paths up to the chosen termination point (Statistics folder)
+* Gathering the chosen statistics over all paths up to the chosen termination point (Statistics folder).

 We can summarize the key steps of the main algorithm:
 * The user defines all main parameters: expiry date, current spot price, option and payoff types, chosen statistics and termination conditions, etc.;